esl/MongooseIM/doc/bkpr/inbox_extensions.md

 ## Terminology:

 #### The Inbox
 It is personal to a given user, that represents the current status of the conversations of such user.
-It's the front-page of the chat.
+It's the front-page of the chat feature.

 #### Inbox entry
 It is a specific conversation, that _the_ user can identify by the recipient jid, that is, the user jid in case of a one-to-one chat, or the room jid in case of a group-chat.

-#### Box
+#### Box (also referred as "folder")
 A category where entries can be classified.
 The default box is the active box, simply called _inbox_.
 There is a second box, called _archive_, where entries can be thrown into and not displayed by default.
 No more boxes are expected.